Don-Stevenson/react-native-shopingList/README.md

 # react-native-shopingList
-a react native shopping list built for android.
-Built to learn about React Native.
+a react native shopping list app built for android.
+This project was undertaken to learn about React Native.

 ## Install dependencies
 npm install